James Reston: Career

-In subsequent years, Reston served as associate editor of the Times from 1964 to 1968, executive editor from 1968 to 1969, and vice president from 1969 to 1974.
+Reston served as associate editor of The New York Times from 1964 to 1968, executive editor from 1968 to 1969, and vice president from 1969 to 1974.
 He wrote a nationally syndicated column from 1974 until 1987, when he became a senior columnist.
-During the Nixon administration, he was on the master list of Nixon political opponents.
-Reston retired from the Times in 1989.
+During the Nixon administration, he was on U.S. president Richard Nixon's list of political opponents.

 Reston was elected to the American Philosophical Society in 1980.

 Reston interviewed many of the world's leaders and wrote extensively about the leading events and issues of his time.
 He interviewed President John F. Kennedy immediately after the 1961 Vienna summit with Nikita Khrushchev on the heels of the Bay of Pigs invasion.

+In 1989, Reston retired from The New York Times.

-Stephen Kinzer's 2013 book The Brothers: John Foster Dulles, Allen Dulles, and Their Secret World War portrayed Reston as a key contact of former CIA chief Allen Dulles who had collaborated with the CIA in Operation Mockingbird, in which the agency sought to influence global reporting and journalism.
+In his 2013 book, The Brothers: John Foster Dulles, Allen Dulles, and Their Secret World War, Stephen Kinzer portrayed Reston as a key contact for Central Intelligence Agency director Allen Dulles, alleging that he collaborated with the CIA's Operation Mockingbird, in which the agency sought to influence global reporting and journalism.

-Personal life and death
+Personal life

-Reston married his wife, Sally (born Sarah Jane Fulton), on December 24, 1935, after meeting her at the University of Illinois.
-He also was a member of Sigma Pi fraternity's Phi Chapter at Illinois.
-They had three sons; James, a journalist, non-fiction writer and playwright; Thomas, formerly Deputy Assistant Secretary of State for public affairs and the deputy spokesman for the State Department; and Richard, the retired publisher of the Vineyard Gazette, a newspaper on Martha's Vineyard purchased by the elder Reston in 1968.
+Reston married Sarah Jane Fulton on December 24, 1935, after meeting her at the University of Illinois.
+They had three sons: James, a journalist, non-fiction writer, and playwright; Thomas, formerly Deputy Assistant Secretary of State for public affairs and the deputy spokesman for the U.S. State Department; and Richard, the retired publisher of the Vineyard Gazette, a newspaper on Martha's Vineyard purchased by the elder Reston in 1968.

-While at Illinois, he was roommates with John C. Evans, who was also a Sigma Pi brother.
+Death

-He died at age 86 in Washington, D.C.
+Reston died on December 6, 1995, in Washington, D.C., at age 86.